 In recital and chamber music, Giora has performed at Carnegie Hall, The Kennedy Center, The Metropolitan Museum of Art in New York, San Francisco Performances, the Louvre Museum in Paris, and Tokyo's Musashino Cultural Hall.
 Festival appearances include the Ravinia Festival, the Santa Fe and Montreal Chamber Music Festivals, Bard Music Festival, Scotia Festival of Music and Music Academy of the West.
 He has collaborated with eminent musicians including Yefim Bronfman, Itzhak Perlman, Pinchas Zukerman, Lynn Harrell, Ralph Kirshbaum and Michael Tree.

 Born in Philadelphia to professional musicians from Israel, Giora began playing the violin at the age of four.
 He has studied with Patinka Kopec and Pinchas Zukerman at the Manhattan School of Music, and Dorothy DeLay and Itzhak Perlman at The Juilliard School.
 Committed to education and sharing his passion for music, Giora was on the faculty of the Juilliard School and the Perlman Music Program from 2005-2009.
-He was appointed Associate Visiting Professor of violin at the University of Cincinnati-College Conservatory of Music in August 2017.
+He was appointed Assistant Visiting Professor of violin at the University of Cincinnati-College Conservatory of Music in August 2017.
 Through technology and social media, Giora continues to find new ways of reaching young violinists and music lovers around the world.
-His Facebook page has over 70,000 global followers.

 Giora was the First Prize winner of the Philadelphia Orchestra's Greenfield Competition in 2000, the recipient of a 2003 Avery Fisher Career Grant, and in 2005 won the Classical Recording Foundation's Samuel Sanders Award.
 From 2004-2006 Giora was selected to be a Starling Fellow at the Juilliard School.